danieldreke/qgis-plugin-ideas/README.md

 ### QGIS Plugin Ideas

+#### Monthly Rasters Statistics
+This plugin loops through monthly rasters and adds zonal statistic columns like count, sum or mean to a vector layer.

 #### Minimize Legend
 This plugin removes legend entries of a layer if value does not exist.